50 Years Since

 National Asset, Global Impact

-In the early 2020s, as the world endured uncertainty and turmoil caused by the COVID pandemic and other major global challenges, TRIUMF’s community stood steady.
-While continuing its pursuit of scientific discovery, the lab rose to meet the needs of a rapidly changing world, by bolstering national healthcare systems, advancing research security, and training the next generation of STEM leaders.
+Amid the uncertainty of the COVID pandemic and other global challenges, TRIUMF’s community remained steady.
+While pursuing scientific discovery, the lab responded to a changing world by supporting national healthcare, strengthening research security, and training the next generation of STEM leaders.

 As much of the world socially-distanced, TRIUMF’s cyclotron operations teams continued their essential on-site work in cramped control rooms and cyclotron vaults to produce medical isotopes necessary for PET scans for cancer patients, Alzheimer’s and Parkinsons disease, and more.

-In 2023, the TRIUMF-built ‘ALPHA-g’ antimatter gravity detector, installed at CERN, enables the first every measurement of the effect of gravity on antimatter.
+In 2023, the TRIUMF-built ‘ALPHA-g’ antimatter gravity detector, installed at CERN, enabled the very first measurement of the effect of gravity on antimatter.